Tilted Solid-On-Solid is liquid: scaling limit of SOS with a potential on a slope

 Consider the following approximation algorithm.
-Our goal will be to control the number of initial height functions $h$ where it behaves ``badly'' and only results in a resulting $\psi$ with $|h \cap \psi| <\epsilon^{1/3} s $.
-Let $\psi_{\max}$ and $\psi_{\min}$ be the maximal and minimal monotone surfaces compatible with the boundary condition of $S$ (i.e., the maximal and minimal tilings whose heights agree with $\varphi$ outside of $S$), which are well-defined since (even in a non-simply connected setting) monotonicity is closed under taking a maximum or minimum.
+Our goal will be to control the number of initial height functions $h$ where it behaves ``badly'' and only results in a $\psi$ with $|h \cap \psi| <\epsilon^{1/3} s $.
+Let $\psi_{\max}$ and $\psi_{\min}$ be the maximal and minimal monotone surfaces compatible with the boundary condition of $S$ (i.e., the maximal and minimal tilings whose heights agree with $\varphi$ outside of $\cS$), which are well-defined since (even in a non-simply connected setting) monotonicity is closed under taking a maximum or minimum.
 We perform two ``preprocessing'' steps: first, we replace $h$ by $(h \wedge \psi_{\max}) \vee \psi_{\min}$; second, we turn all level sets into level lines and loops using the \northeast splitting rule and then erase all the loops.
 Denote the resulting ``regularized'' \SOS function by $h^\reg$ and its height-$k$ level lines by $\Gamma^\reg_{h,k}$ ($k\in\Z$).
 The algorithm will process the $\Gamma^\reg_{h,k}$ one by one, sorted by heights from the highest to the lowest.
 Define the ``West facing'' and ``East facing'' quarter-planes and do as follows (we describe the procedure for a single $k$, suppressing its index for brevity): \begin{enumerate} [label=\textbf{Step~\arabic*}:, ref=\arabic*, wide=0pt, itemsep=1ex] \item Set $t_0 = 0$ and $i=1$. \item Look along $\Gamma_h^\reg$ until the start of the first \southwest or \northwest step.
 Call that time $t'_i$ and let $\mathsf a_i = \Gamma_h^\reg(t'_i)$.
 We let $\Gamma_\psi[0, t'_i] = \Gamma_h^\reg[0, t'_i]$. \item Let $t_{i}$ be the first time $\Gamma_h^\reg$ re-enters $\cQ_\east(\mathsf a_i)$ and $\mathsf b_i = \Gamma_h^\reg(t_{i})$.
 Add to $\Gamma_\psi$ the line $[\mathsf a_i, \mathsf b_i]$. \item Increment $i$ by $1$ and return to \cref{it:alg-iter}, until exhausting $\Gamma_h^\reg$. \end{enumerate} (See \cref{fig:alg,fig:alg-with-holes} illustrating the algorithm.)

 We emphasize that while running \cref{it:alg-iter,it:alg-rentry,it:alg-repeat}, we ignore the underlying domain.
 We have three elements to prove: (1) the algorithm above produces a tiling; (2) this tiling respects the boundary condition; and (3) we can appropriately bound the number of functions $h$ where the algorithm fails to construct a tiling that has a large overlap with~$h$.